Looking for spectacular Hercules party ideas? Read this!

 The Disney Bounding

 This was my favorite Disney Bounding by a landslide.
-I saw this dress and just had to have it.
+I saw this dress and just had to have it for my Hercules party.
 Could it be more modern day Megara?!
 I wore the sandals that I had custom made in Athens ten years ago.
 (The family has been doing it for a thousand years.
-Can you even?
-They’re the most comfortable shoes I’ve ever owned and I WILL get on a plane when they finally give out.)
+How cool is that?)
 I did purple makeup and wore gold leaf earrings.

 Some pictures of my lovely friends: